bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch matches the current url with the route
 1. How would you explain form validation to someone who has never programmed before?
+Form validation comes from a set of validation rules set by what's called a schema.
+The schema has particular rules that the form inputs have to abide by or you will get a validation error.
+For example, say if a rules says your password has to be 8 characters but you only entered 6, a form valdation error is received and printed to the site.

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. imagine a robot testing your website/form. this is end to end testing.You can set up the bot to test anything on your form
 ## Instructions

 ### Task 1: Project Set Up